How to get mobile internet in Morocco: What is the best option?

 Options to get mobile internet in Morocco

 When traveling to Morocco, you need to find the best alternative to stay connected to the internet and receive calls on your cellphone.
-However, each of the available options has its pros and cons.
+However, each available option has its pros and cons.

-For example, the Pocket WiFi is an excellent option to share data with other devices, but the rental costs of the device and the fee that you must pay in case of loss or damage can be very high.
+For example, a pocket WiFi device is an excellent option for sharing data with other devices, but the rental costs and the fee for loss or damage can be very high.
 Therefore, it’s best that you review all the options to make a good decision.

-Today, travelers want to find alternatives that don’t represent a huge waste of time and money when it comes to connecting to the internet.
-For this reason, eSIMs such as those from Holafly have become one of the best alternatives because they are easy to buy, user-friendly, and affordable.
+As a traveler, you’ll want options that don’t involve a huge waste of time and money when connecting to the internet.
+For this reason, Holafly’s travel eSIMs are among the best alternatives, as they are easy to buy, user-friendly, and affordable.

-Once you arrive at your destination, activate your eSIM and enjoy good coverage in Marrakech, Casablanca, Fez, Chaouen, and other cities and tourist spots in Morocco.
-Indeed, your cellphone will connect to the best coverage networks in this country.
+Once you arrive at your destination, activate your eSIM and enjoy unlimited data and reliable coverage in Marrakech, Casablanca, Fez, Chaouen, and other cities and tourist spots in Morocco.
+All eSIM plans include Holafly’s Always On: 1GB monthly backup data at no extra cost.
+Simply keep the eSIM installed on your device to receive extra data every month.

 Buy your SIM card in Morocco at local airports and provider stores in Rabat, Marrakech, Tangier, or Fez.
 You can also buy one in shopping malls, hotel receptions, and near tourist attractions.